Garage door won't close/safety sensor troubleshooting video—lights blink 10 times

 If there's nothing blocking the safety sensors, check their alignment.
 You may have bumped a sensor out of position.
 Each safety sensor has an indicator light.
 The sending sensor, which has the yellow light, transmits the infrared beam to the receiving sensor, which has a green light.
-The yellow sending sensor light should always be lit.
+The garage door sensor yellow sending light should always be lit.
 But you’ll only see the receiving sensor's green light when the sensors are aligned and unobstructed.
-Make sure that the yellow light is on and then check the green light on the receiving sensor.
+Make sure that the garage door sensor yellow light is on and then check the green light on the receiving sensor.

 Find error code on motor unit